-Soterion is an inactive, industrial waste-processing plant where waste cuttings from metal fabricating operations were processed before being recycled.
-Located at the southern edge of the Blackhawk Acres subdivision, the plant reclaimed cooling oil and high-speed drill cuttings.
+Soterion is an inactive, industrial waste-processing plant located at the southern edge of Blackhawk Acres subdivision.
+The plant reclaimed waste cuttings from metal fabricating operations and recycled cooling oil and high-speed drill cuttings.
 Complaints of poor waste-handling practices and detections of elevated levels of VOCs in the wells of nearby homes on Watts Avenue (plume #4) prompted Illinois EPA to conduct an investigation from 1980 through 1982.
 Illinois EPA files documented releases of waste oil on the grounds, in a septic system, and in a dry well in front of the Soterion building.
-However, because Soterion is downgradient from Blackhawk Acres subdivision and Beloit Corporation, the former waste-processing plant is not likely to contribute to the on-site groundwater contamination [2].
+However, because Soterion is downgradient from Blackhawk Acres subdivision and the Beloit site, the former waste-processing plant is not likely to have contributed to the on-site groundwater contamination [2].